 How To Invest During A Recession

-Here’s how you should invest your money during a recession and why it will benefit you in the future.
+Here’s exactly how to position your money during economic downturns and why this strategy will pay dividends in the long run.

 What Is A Recession?

-A recession is generally considered to be a significant decline in economic activity, typically recognized by two or more consecutive quarters of negative GDP (gross domestic product) growth.
-Officially in the U.S., a recession can only be declared by the National Bureau of Economic Research (NBER).
+A recession represents a substantial downturn in economic activity, typically marked by two consecutive quarters of declining GDP (gross domestic product).
+In the U.S., only the National Bureau of Economic Research (NBER) holds the authority to officially declare a recession.

 Invest During A Recession – Don’t Sell Your Assets

-As investment guru Warren Buffett often says, “Rule No. 1: Never lose money.
+Investment legend Warren Buffett famously advises, “Rule No. 1: Never lose money.
 Rule No. 2: Never forget rule No. 1.”

 Why A Recession Is An Investment Opportunity